Spring Garden Revival

 • Immediate cleanup of fertilizer from impervious surfaces

-• Maintaining buffer strips (10–25 feet) from water bodies and storm drains
+• Maintenance of 10–25 foot buffer strips from water bodies and storm drains

-• Secondary containment for mixing/loading at commercial sites Soil-test-based applications reduce unnecessary fertilization, especially phosphorus, and support green infrastructure.
-Maintain records of application dates, rates, weather, and calibration.
-For more information, consult the Bourne Engineering Department
+• Secondary containment for mixing/loading at commercial sites Soil-test-based applications reduce unnecessary fertilization, especially phosphorus, and support TMDL compliance for impaired waterways.
+Integrate green infrastructure (rain gardens, permeable pavement) to further reduce runoff.
+Maintain detailed records of applications, soil tests, and weather conditions for regulatory compliance.

 Official Website: Bourne Engineering Department